InsertKoinIO/koin/docs/reference/koin-core/modules.md

 Notice that all modules will be included only once: `dataModule`, `domainModule`, `featureModule1`, `featureModule2`.

 :::info
-    If you have any compiling issue while including modules from the same file, either use `get()` Kotlin attribute operator on your module either separate each module in files.
+    If you have any compiling issue while including modules from the same file, either use `get()` Kotlin attribute operator on your module or separate each module in files.
 See https://github.com/InsertKoinIO/koin/issues/1341 workaround
 :::

 ## Lazy modules & background modules loading with Kotlin coroutines [Experimental]

-You can now declare "lazy" Koin module, to avoid trigger any pre allocation of resources and load them in background with Koin start.
+You can now declare a "lazy" Koin module, to avoid triggering any pre allocation of resources and load them in background with Koin start.

 - `lazyModule` - declare a Lazy Kotlin version of Koin Module
 - `Module.includes` - allow to include lazy Modules